 “Another way to check if someone has a fever is to see if their skin (especially the cheeks) appears to be redder than usual.
 A fever can cause the cheeks to become flushed or red,” Lee says.
 If you notice this, it might be because your body is in battle mode.

 "It could indicate the body is in the middle of fighting something," Caleb Backe, health and wellness expert at Maple Holistics, tells Bustle.
 A cold washcloth might bring temporary relief, but if you're feeling seriously flushed, it's always safer to call a doctor.

 3. Take A Peek At Your Pee

 4. Ask Yourself (Or Those Around You) If Your Body Temperature Makes Sense

 Fevers can cause you to either feel really hot or really cold.
 “The constant change in their body temperature can cause shivering and chills even though no one else feels cold or hot.
 As their temperature changes from the fever, they can feel hot and then cold.
 This causes sweating and shivering,” Lee explains.
 If these symptoms last or are particularly intense, it's important to see a doctor.

 5. Try Taking The Stairs

 Fevers can cause you to get exhausted, or to feel winded after doing something simple, like taking a jog or going up a flight of stairs.

 6. Check In With Your Pain Levels

 7. Get Someone To Bring You A Thermometer

-No matter how tired you're feeling, or how much you don't like doctors, there are certain signs that you have to go to a doctor no matter what.
+No matter how tired you're feeling, or how much you don't like doctors, if you truly don't feel well, you should try to see a doctor as soon as possible.
 "If it is a very high fever (usually 104 and up), get to an emergency room.
 You could be in need of medical attention," Backe says.